cyrilletuzi/angular-async-local-storage/MIGRATION.md

 ## Version >= 6: no more NgModule

 Since *version 6*, `LocalStorageModule` is no longer needed and so removed.
 Just delete the import in your `AppModule`.
-Services will be provided directly when injected.
+Services are provided directly when injected.